httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ## Problems

-Classic HTTP CONNECT proxies are identified by a host, port, and scheme.
+Classic HTTP CONNECT proxies are identified by a host, a port number, and optionally a security protocol.
 The proxy does not have a path of its own.
-This prevents any origin from hosting multiple distinct proxy services.
+This prevents any HTTP origin from hosting multiple distinct proxy services.

 Ordinarily, HTTP allows multiple origin hostnames to share a single server IP address and port number (i.e., virtual-hosting), by specifying the applicable hostname in the "Host" or ":authority" header field.
 However, classic HTTP CONNECT proxies use these fields to indicate the CONNECT request's destination ({{?RFC9112, Section 3.2.3}}), leaving no way to distinguish multiple proxies on one server.
 As a result, classic HTTP CONNECT proxies cannot be deployed using virtual-hosting, nor can they apply the usual defenses against server port misdirection attacks (see {{Section 7.4 of ?RFC9110}}).
 The absence of an explicit origin for the proxy also creates ambiguity about the use of origin-scoped response header fields such as Alt-Svc {{?RFC7838}} and Strict-Transport-Security {{?RFC6797}}.